szitenberg/elixir-ds-handbook/pages/about/contributing-via-github.md

 ![Files changed tab on GitHub](/assets/img/FOL-files-changed-tab-github.png)

-3. Click on the icon with 3 dots ??? of the file you want to edit and then click on ?Edit file?.
+3. Click on the icon with the ellipses (...) of the file you want to edit and then click on *Edit file*.

 ![File change options on GitHub](/assets/img/oU9-file-change-options-github.png)